msi1427/Anime-vs-Animation-vs-CGI/README.md

 <img src = "result/cgi_result.PNG" width="400" height="300">

-## Web Server Development
+## Web Development

-Built a basic web frontend and backend with Flask, HTML, CSS and others, integrated the trained model and prepared everything for deployment.
+Built a basic web frontend and backend with Flask, HTML, CSS and others, integrated the trained model and prepared everything for deployment. <br/>

 ### Build from sources